 How Much Will a Patent Cost?

 Cost varies from patent to patent.
 A provisional patent can be as much as $5,000.
 Full patents can cost up to $15,000.
 In total, expect to pay $30,000 before your app gets approved.

 Yes.
 Instead of a patent, you can use copyrights, trademarks, and non-disclosure agreements.
 These are much cheaper and might be just as effective.

 Yes.
 Securing a patent is difficult.
 It often takes several years.
 You might also need to overcome multiple rejections.
 An experienced attorney can help guide you through this process more easily.

 If you need help with patenting an app, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.